ibm-cloud-docs/watson-knowledge-studio/typesystem.md

 ### Procedure

-1. Log in as a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} administrator or project manager and open the **Assets & Tools** > **Entity Types** page.
+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager and open the **Assets & Tools** > **Entity Types** page.
 1. Choose one of the following methods for creating the type system:

     - To upload an existing type system:

         1. Click **Upload** to upload an existing type system.

-            If you previously downloaded a type system from a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace, the type system is downloaded in `JSON` format.
+            If you previously downloaded a type system from a {{site.data.keyword.knowledgestudioshort}} workspace, the type system is downloaded in `JSON` format.
 You can upload this type system to jump-start the creation of a new workspace.
 For details, see [Uploading resources from another workspace](/docs/services/watson-knowledge-studio/exportimport.html).

             > **Note:** Regardless of the origin of the type system, the entries in it must meet the naming rules listed earlier.